ReconAI/EdgeDeviceSetup/deepstream50/README.md

 | deepstream-ssd-parser | SSD model inference via Triton server with output parsing in Python |
 | deepstream-test1-usbcam | deepstream-test1 pipelien with USB camera input |
 | deepstream-test1-rtsp-out | deepstream-test1 pipeline with RTSP output |

+### Python samples troubleshooting

+Python applications does not show execution errors properly, especially internal GStreamer errors.<br>
+So troubleshooting plan should consist of following steps:
+1. Run C++ test samples and make sure they work as intended
+2. Run Python samples and make sure they work as intended
+3. ...

+If execution is failing - google issue and check what's wrong.
+It can be either incorrect input video format, missing C++ or Python libraries, insufficient memory, etc.

 # Transfer Learning Toolkit 2.0